HendricksK/forumapp/README.md

 ## Add Valdidation to a trait, currently just running it as a file inside of the Controllers, having in a trait might be cleaner.
 ## Add range and a limit to the return all inside of controllers
 ## implement laravels return onetomany eloquent orm model
+## figure out testing constraints on creation of required parents

 # https://laravel.com/docs/8.x/eloquent#generating-model-classes
 # ------------------------------------------------------------